demmonico/sh/bash_profile/README.md

 #### Self-register snippet

-Automaticly register aliases to bashrc / bash_profile.
+Automatically register aliases to bashrc / bash_profile.
 This snippet could be added to any script to add auto-register alias functionality.

 Steps:
 - add snippet to your bash file
 - run via `./script.sh -i` and fill required data
-- reload terminal session and enjoy new alias
+- reload the terminal session and enjoy the new alias

 <details><summary>Code</summary>
 <pre><code>